WitheredFOT/AppleToAndroidSwitch/README.md

      A: Life360 can fix this.

     "What about AirDrop?
 How will you send us photos quickly?"
-     A: Just send it through iMessage to my contact.
-I'll receive it on BlueBubbles.
-If not, LocalSend works as an alternative for Linux, Windows, MacOS, iOS, iPadOS, and Android.
+     A: Just send it through iMessage, I will receive it on BlueBubbles.
+If not, LocalSend works as an alternative for AirDrop on any operating system.

     "Your Apple Watch won’t work with Android—are you okay losing that?"
-     A: It can probably work with Android.
-If not, I can just sell it and buy an Android alternative.
+     A: // TODO:  Fix this, I don't have an alternative yet.

     "Will your AirPods even work properly without an iPhone?"
-     A: Yes, AirPods work perfectly fine if they are given something to connect to via Bluetooth.
-Try it with your Windows computer, they work seamlessly together.
+     A: Yes, AirPods work fine if they are given a device to connect to on Bluetooth.

     "We share calendars and reminders through iCloud—how will you stay in sync?"
-     A: The Mac server that Mom gave me allows me to do this from another computer.
+     A: Using a Mac can allow me to view everything, so you may still send me reminders and calendars.

     "We pay for Apple Music—will you still use it, or switch to Spotify?"
      A: Soundcloud, Youtube, Spotify and downloading music all work, if not better.
-Just subtract 1 user from the Apple Music and you're now saving money and me time.

     "What about our shared iCloud storage?
 Are you just going to abandon it?"
-     A: My Mac computer works for this, and I'll honestly just transfer stuff from my iPhone to my Android.
-Also, I can use a NAS instead of Apple's storage.
+     A: A Mac computer works for this, you can just transfer stuff from iPhone, save it on your computer, then sync it to your Android.
+If you want to get extra techy, set up a NAS or VPS

     "Do they have [specific iOS app] on Android?
 What if it’s not the same?"
-     A: They do, and it is the same.
-Android uses Kotlin (Java programming language fork), iOS uses Swift (C programming language fork) and you can use Dart to compile to both languages letting all users use the app.
+     A: They most likely do, and it is the same.
+Android uses Kotlin (Java programming language fork), iOS/iPadOS/MacOS uses Swift (C programming language fork) and you can use Dart to compile to both languages letting all users use the app.

     "How will you access our family photo albums in iCloud?"
-     A: The Mac home server will allow me to view everything on iCloud.
-I can just use the Mac as a server.
+     A: The Mac home server will allow you to view everything iCloud.

     "Will you still be able to use Apple Pay?
 What’s the Android version like?"
-     A: Google pay, Android pay, then I can use my banking app for other stuff, and lastly Crypto apps also let me pay using these.
+     A: No. I can just spend the remainder and then use Google pay, Android pay, then I can use my banking app for other stuff, and lastly Crypto apps also let me pay using these.

     "Android gets viruses, right?
 Are you sure it’s safe?"
-     A: Androids get viruses for the same reason American people know stuff is happening, freedom.
-The best antivirus is just common sense.
+     A: Androids get viruses because there's a tradeoff between privacy + freedom and security.

     "iPhones get updates for years—will your Android phone even stay updated?"
-     A: My Android phone can and will stay updated for longer than an iPhone will sustainably and quickly update.
+     A: An Android phone can and will stay updated for longer than an iPhone will sustainably and quickly update.
 I can use custom OSes like GrapheneOS, CalyxOS, or LineageOS.

     "What if your Android phone gets hacked?
 Apple is more secure!"
-     A: Androids only get hacked since code is publicly available, meaning attackers can see all the code for the OS.
+     A: Androids usually get hacked since code is publicly available, meaning attackers can see all the code for the OS.
 Apple's is closed-source, meaning attackers can't see and must use the Scientific Method to find exploits in Apple.
 Only God and Apple know how secure Apple's OSes really are.

     "All your friends have iPhones—won’t you feel left out with green bubbles?"
      A: I won't have Green Bubbles as a problem using BlueBubbles.